ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 **Rebindable syntax:** When `RebindableSyntax` is enabled the `getField` and `setField` functions are those in scope, rather than those in `GHC.Records`.
 The `.` function (as used in the `a.b.c` desugaring) remains the `Prelude` version (we see the `.` as a syntactic shortcut for an explicit lambda, and believe that whether the implementation uses literal `.` or a lambda is an internal detail).

-**Enabled extensions:** When `RecordDotSyntax` is a distinct extension, implying no other extensions off or on.
+**Enabled extensions:** The `RecordDotSyntax` extension does not imply enabling/disabling any other extensions.
 It is often likely to be used in conjunction with either the `NoFieldSelectors` extension or`DuplicateRecordFields`.

 ## 5. Costs and Drawbacks